APPLICATIONS ARE NOW OPEN FOR OUR 2023 COURSE

-For more information on course venues and dates please see the FFM Course Leaflet.
+For more information and course dates please see the FFM Course Leaflet

 Who can apply?

 The FFM course is open to all lay people in the Diocese of Manchester but it should be noted that it is not a Christian basics/discipleship course or a beginner’s introduction to theology.
 FFM is a course specifically designed for those active in church life who have already been rooted and established in their Christian faith; to help them further explore their gifts, vocation and calling to Christian ministry.
 We encourage anyone considering application to discuss this firstly with their vicar or supporting minister.
-This is to ensure that the course is suitable and that they will get plenty of backing and support.
+This is to ensure that the course is suitable and so that any applicants will be fully supported during the course.